 Protecting Travelers at Drexel Travel Health

-International travelers are often exposed to parasitic, viral, and bacterial diseases that are uncommon in the United States.
-In addition, changes in food, water, climate, and altitude can cause illness when abroad.
-The Drexel Travel Health Center is dedicated to helping travelers enjoy a safe, illness-free trip by providing vaccines and up-to-date information on worldwide health conditions and required immunizations.
+International travelers are often exposed to parasitic, viral, bacterial and mosquito-borne diseases that are uncommon in the United States.
+In addition, changes in food, water, climate and altitude can cause illness when abroad.
+The Drexel Travel Health Center is dedicated to helping travelers enjoy a safe, illness-free trip.

 Preventive Treatments and Services for Travelers